bowerash/bowerash/README.md

 - 🌱 I'm currently learning R Studio and information management.
 I am working on my master's in Data Science and Analytics from GVSU.
 I am presently a Marketing Database Analyst for Gun Lake Casino, but starting in a few weeks, I will be the new reporting analyst for Kellogg's ITC Fiance team!

 - 💞️ I'm looking to collaborate on R-based projects right now, but as I develop my skills, the possibilities are endless!
-As I develop my skills I would like to get more into machine learning, process automation, and forecasting.
+As I grow my skills I would like to get more into machine learning, process automation, and forecasting.

 - 📫 How to reach me ... bowera95@gmail.com